kevin-tofu/scikit-topt/dev/_sources/optimization.rst.txt

 One of the most widely used methods is the **Optimality Criteria (OC) method**, which updates the density based on a closed-form expression derived from the Karush-Kuhn-Tucker (KKT) conditions.
 The OC method is simple to implement and provides fast convergence in many structural problems.
 It typically uses a multiplicative update rule that enforces a volume constraint while improving the compliance.

 Another approach is the **Modified Optimality Criteria (MOC)** method, which extends the OC framework by incorporating additional strategies for handling constraints, improving stability, or enhancing convergence.
-For example, some MOC variants integrate projection and filtering directly into the update step or apply move limits and continuation schemes to control intermediate densities more robustly.
+For example, MOC integrate projection and filtering directly into the update step or apply move limits and continuation schemes to control intermediate densities more robustly.

 In addition to these, gradient-based methods using standard optimization libraries (e.g., MMA: Method of Moving Asymptotes) are also popular in density-based formulations, particularly when dealing with multiple constraints or noncompliance objectives.